COVID-19 EMERGENCY RESPONSE GRANT INFORMATION

 Taos Community Foundation: Provides flexible resources to complement the work of public health officials and local government and expand the community’s capacity to address all aspects of outreach as efficiently as possible.
 Eligibility: 501(c)3 organizations or those with a fiscal sponsor that are located to serve the people of Taos and western Colfax Counties.
 Amount: Not provided.

-COVID-19 Emergency Grant Opportunities – Nationally
+COVID-19 Emergency Grant Opportunities – Nationally (for which NM nonprofits are eligible)

 De Colores Rapid Response Fund: Helps small, grassroots organizations respond to the cultural, social, and economic challenges posed by COVID-19 by providing funds for quick, short-term delivery to hot spots of opportunity for organizing in marginalized urban and rural communities.
 Eligibility: Coalitions, organizations and non-501(c)(3) groups; organizations with budgets under $250,000 receive priority.
 Amount: $500-$1,000.